Projects

 Create a new project

-4. Specify additional information, if requested.
+4. Enter additional information if prompted.

-5. Add images to your project.
+5. Proceed to add images to your project.

 Once you have created your first project, take a moment to explore the elements of the Graphical user interface.

-Project types
+Project folder

 • Single stain – Use this option for differential expression analysis of conventional 2D PAGE experiments where only one sample was run on each gel.